Def-Try/CustomMusic/README.md

 boss -> plays if boss has spawned;

-waves -> plays if wave spawned and it not have boss
+waves -> plays if wave spawned and it does not have boss

 editor -> plays in editor